-Eating more fruit may also help in weight loss.
+Contrary to popular opinion, eating fruit can definitely help with weight loss.
 Fruit is a nutrient-dense food, high in nutrients but relatively low in calories.
-It ranks high on the satiety index meaning that it will fill you up until you are stuffed, but with way fewer calories than if you were eating, say, chips, or hamburgers.
+It ranks high on the satiety index — it will fill you up until you are stuffed, but with way fewer calories than if you were eating, say, chips, or hamburgers.
 (Not to say you should ever eat until you are stuffed – better to eat until you just feel satisfied).

 Dried fruit or fruit juice are not in the same ball park as whole, fresh fruit.
 Because the water has been removed from dried fruit, sugar and calories are concentrated in a much smaller package.
 With fruit juice, the fibre has been removed and without fibre, the sugar in the fruit is absorbed much more quickly and may result in sugar spikes and a far higher caloric intake.

 Here is some fruit inspiration, for breakfast or snacks.
 A lot of these ideas use the exact same fruits, but presentation is everything.
 If your plate looks colourful and appetizing, it’s more fun to eat it.